EU Referendum Outcome - Information for Staff

-Throughout the Brexit transition, our focus will be on ensuring that we continue to offer an environment that is international in outlook, well-funded, and an attractive destination for talented staff from across Europe and beyond.
+Throughout the Brexit transition, our focus has been to ensure that we continue to offer an environment that is international in outlook, well-funded, and an attractive destination for talented staff from across Europe and beyond.
 All of our staff are very important to us and we look forward to welcoming many more from across the globe in the future.

 EU Settlement Scheme

 The EU Settlement Scheme allows any EU citizen and their family members to apply for settled or pre-settled status.
 The scheme is also available to other EEA and Swiss citizens and their family members.
 There is no cost associated with applying.

 The following people can apply under the settlement scheme:

 - EU citizens and their non-EU family members, including those with permanent residence documents;

 - Citizens of Norway, Iceland, Lichtenstein and Switzerland;

 - Irish citizens do not need to apply, but can if they wish.
 There are separate arrangements for Irish citizens under the Common Travel Area.
 Non-Irish non-UK family members will need to apply;

 - Non-EU family members will be able to apply to the Settlement Scheme as long as they can show that they have been resident in the UK by 31 December 2020;